marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 The classic way to visualize the distribution of any data are histograms.
 They are closely related to density plots, where the individual data points are not binned into certain classes but a continuous density function is calculated to show the distribution.
 Both approaches reflect a certain level of abstraction (binning vs. functional representation), therefore a general formulation of which of them is more accepted is hard.
 In any case, the both achieve exactly the same result, they will show us the distribution of our data.

-As is to be expected with **lattice**, the default plotting routine does not really satisfy the (or maybe better my) aesthetic expectations.
+As is to be expected with **lattice**, the default plotting routine does not really satisfy the (or maybe better our) aesthetic expectations.

 ```r